All Gender Housing

 There are many housing options available on campus, including one all women’s and one all men’s residential house community.
 Since roommate assignments are based on student preferences, you will not be assigned to all gender housing unless you request it through the housing application.
 Staff in Residential Education and Housing Services are able to meet with students to discuss all available housing options.

 All Gender Housing Option 2: Gender Inclusive Living Community in Morewood Gardens

 A special interest living offering, the Gender Inclusive Living (GIH) community in Morewood Gardens is all gender community with the goal of bringing together students who may be LGBTQ+, non-binary, exploring gender identity and allies.
 Students can share the same room with any other student regardless of sex, biological gender, gender identity, and gender expression.

 The Application Process

 The Gender Inclusive Living community for both first-year and upper-class students has historically been available in Morewood Gardens.
 The location is subject to change depending on occupancy and housing needs.
 Students who are interested in a Gender Inclusive Living Community option should:

 - Select the "Gender Inclusive Housing" option from the Themed Living Community page of the housing application.

 - List the Gender Inclusive Housing building (which is announced in late spring) as their top building preference on their first-year housing application.

 The Center for Student Diversity and Inclusion offers resources to achieve an inclusive and transformative experience for all students.
 The Center supports and connects historically underrepresented students in their experience at Carnegie Mellon.
 In the pursuit of equity, the Center also coordinates a network of faculty and staff interested in collectively advancing a more inclusive campus climate for all CMU students.
-Students interested in LGBTQ resources from the Center can contact Zoe Levin.
+Students interested in LGBTQ+ resources from the Center should contact Zoe Levin.